course-details-portlet

 Knowledge

-• have knowledge of the multicultural society and cultural differences
+• the multicultural society and cultural differences

 • have knowledge of vocational didactic methods in the course